Power Apps – Canvas Apps (Part 1)

 Building apps using Power Apps helps from SharePoint developers to business analysts to develop apps with more intuitive tools that don’t need code and work faster with a data platform that connects various data sources.
 You can build highly tailored and sophisticated applications without using any conventional app development approaches that give more flexibility and freedom.

 Apps can be developed using the PowerApps Studio client application or directly from the browser.
 However, the browser version is highly popular and faster to use in the development of apps.
 There are several templates already available to start building apps.

 There are two types of apps: Canvas apps and Model-driven apps.

 To fabricate the user interface and experience in your desired way, the Canvas app entertains that liberty to you.
 You can set the look and feel of apps the way you want it.
 You can link over 200 connectors and 100 templates in your app.
 Canvas apps can be created for the web, mobile, and tablet applications.

 You can drag and drop elements that you require to create your canvas app.
 You can pull data from multiple data sources and combine it into one app.

 You can start to build your app in one of the following ways:

 - From a Power Apps Studio: login to https://make.powerapps.com

 Model-driven apps are relatively new to Power Apps.
 You can create an app without code and with simple or complex business logic.
-Model-driven apps runs either as a standalone app or as a back-end app for canvas app.
-In this app, you can create your own data model as per your requirement, and with unified client interface to look similar in mobile, tablet and web.
-If you are familiar with Dynamics 365, then you already have used model-driven app without knowing it.
+Model-driven apps run either as a standalone app or as a back-end app for canvas apps.
+In this app, you can create your data model as per your requirement and with a unified client interface to look similar on mobile, tablet, and web.
+If you are familiar with Dynamics 365, then you already have used a model-driven app without knowing it.
 Dynamics 365 is designed to store data in CDS.
 You can create entities for your app in CDS while developing it.

 You can start to create your app from Power Apps Studio: